Frequently Asked Questions

 Can I add a second concentration?

-Yes, but we recommend the student have a significant focus on their primary concentration.
+Yes, but we recommend that you have a significant focus on your primary concentration.

 What classes are offered online?